Aswan Tourist Attractions

 Aswan City is a hidden gem in Egypt that offers a unique blend of history, culture, and natural beauty.
 From its iconic landmarks and ancient sites to its vibrant markets and adventure activities, Aswan City has something for everyone.
 If you are planning a trip to Egypt, be sure to put Aswan City on your travel bucket list.
 You won't be disappointed!

-All What you Need to Know about The Nubian Customs and Villages
+All You Need to Know about the Nubian

 The Nubian region lies on the Nile River, 123,000 square kilometers between Aswan in southern Egypt and Khartoum in central northern Sudan.
 It had been one in all the first civilizations of ancient Africa, which invaded the land around 1500 BC.
 Nubia was highly famous for being the house of the many powerful kingdoms, most prominent is the kingdom of Kush, which even conquered Egypt within the 8th century BC and formed the 25th dynasty.
 Within the 4th century AD, the great kingdom of kush came to an end, and then Nubia was divided between Egypt and Sudan, However, during the 19th century in 1899, the Khedive of Egypt united the whole region.